techjb/ByteTiles/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The idea behing ByteTiles is to parse `.mbtiles` file in some format readable in Amazon AWS S3.
+The idea behing ByteTiles is to parse **.mbtiles** file in some format readable in Amazon S3.

-An `.mbtiles` file contains a SQLite database and needs to load all file in memory before requesting data.
+An **.mbtiles** file contains a SQLite database and needs to load all file in memory before requesting data.
-Instead a `.bytetiles` file constains a list of tiles and a dictionary (tile key and byte range) that indicates the tile position in the file for all tiles.
+Instead a **.bytetiles** file constains a list of tiles and a dictionary (tile key and byte range) that indicates the tile position in the file for all tiles.
 For example, the tile key `14/8015/6171` is located in the byte range `557522/446`.

 The main advantage is reducing cost of serving map tiles.
-Instead of extracting the files contained in `.mbtiles` and the upload them all to AWS S3, a `.bytetile` file contains everything in a single file and then, faster to update.
+Instead of extracting the files contained in **.mbtiles** and the upload them all to S3, a **.bytetile** file contains everything in a single file and then, faster to update.

 ### Built With